Jieli12/AutoCPD/README.md

 model.save(model_path)
 ```

-**Note:**  The default value of `validation_split` in `compile_and_fit()` is 0.2, which means that in this example, the validation data set contains the 80 samples.
+**Note:**  The default value of `validation_split` in `compile_and_fit()` is 0.2, which means that in this example, the validation data set contains 80 samples.
 Because we use the module `tensorflow-docs` to record the training history and plot the validation accuracy,  please check [tensorflow-docs](https://github.com/tensorflow/docs) is correctly installed and loaded before running Python script.
 It takes less than 3 minutes (depending on the CPU) to train the simple neural network on a laptop.
 The training and validation accuracies are displayed in the following figure:

 ![example1](https://github.com/Jieli12/AutoCPD/raw/master/test/figs/test_simple_nnn100N400m50%2Bacc.png)